RescueSocial/.github/profile/README.md

 ## Welcome to Rescue Social
-Rescue Social Projects - Researching Social Influence, Anti-Abuse & Data Analysis, Business/Community Aid, and Operations on Victims of Public Figures
+Rescue Social Projects - Researching Social Influence, Anti-Abuse & Data Analysis, Business/Community Aid, and Social Dynamics of Victims and/or Public Figures
 ● Investigations and Research - Outsourcing.
 ● Guides & Open Source Examples - available to impact other cases